eScheel/eScheelOS/README.md

 eScheel Operating System.

-Targeted for x86_64.
+Eventually targeted for x86_64 only.

 Really just a reason to learn and write in assembly.

-I'm not very good at this ...
+I'm not very good at this, and probably made some horrible design choices.
+But it's fun!